 Tax Benefits Available to You

-Wisconsin residents who contribute to a 529 plan in the state can deduct up to $3,100 from their Wisconsin income tax return for each account they contribute to on behalf of a future college student, such as a spouse, child, grandchild, great-grandchild, niece, or nephew.
+In 2021, Wisconsin residents who contribute to a 529 plan in the state can deduct up to $3,380 from their Wisconsin income tax return for each account they contribute to on behalf of a future college student, such as a spouse, child, grandchild, great-grandchild, niece, or nephew.

-Previously only close relatives, could be contributors, but in 2014 the state expanded the group of individuals who could contribute to those outside of a future student's next of kin.
-This puts Wisconsin in line with other states, which typically allow anyone--from close family members to family friends--to contribute to a 529 plan on behalf of a future coed.
+Previously, only close relatives could be contributors, but in 2014 the state expanded the group of individuals who could contribute to those outside of a future student's next of kin.
+This puts Wisconsin in line with other states, which typically allow anyone—from close family members to family friends—to contribute to a 529 plan on behalf of a future student.

 Value of the WI 529 Plan Tax Deduction